Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: The analysis of the perturbed solutions

-In this section (Step $4$), let us first verify \eqref{e:fuc} satisfies all the conditions (i.e., Conditions \eqref{c:2}--\eqref{c:7} in Appendix \ref{s:fuc}) of a Fuchsian system \eqref{e:model1} for $\tau>\tau_\delta$ close to $0$.
-Once we verified these conditions, we can then apply Theorem \ref{t:fuc} to conclude the solution exists near $\tau=0$, i.e., $\tau\in[t_\delta,0)$ (Step $5$).
-Then by letting the initial data small enough, we, by the continuation principle, extend the local solution beyond $\tau_\delta$, then combing with above near $\tau=0$ solution, we obtain a global solution (Step $6$).
-At the end, by transforming the Fuchsian fields to the origin variables $\varrho$ and $\del{t}\varrho$ (Step $7$), we conclude Theorem \ref{t:mainthm1}.
+In this section (Step 4), let us first verify that \eqref{e:fuc} satisfies all the conditions (i.e., Conditions \eqref{c:2}--\eqref{c:7} in Appendix \ref{s:fuc}) required for a Fuchsian system of the form \eqref{e:model1} when $\tau>\tau_\delta$ is close to $0$.
+Once these conditions are verified, we can then apply Theorem \ref{t:fuc} to conclude that a solution exists for $\tau\in[\tau_\delta,0)$ (Step 5).
+Then, by choosing sufficiently small initial data and applying the continuation principle, we extend the local solution beyond $\tau_\delta$.
+Combining this with the previously obtained solution near $\tau=0$, we thus obtain a global solution (Step 6).
+Finally, by transforming the Fuchsian fields back to the original variables $\varrho$ and $\del{t}\varrho$ (Step 7), we conclude Theorem \ref{t:mainthm1}.